giommazz/BayesianMMM/README.md

 # Data Science Challenge

-Welcome to the HAMS Data Science Challenge!
+Welcome to the **** Data Science Challenge!
 With this challenge we want to test your ability to build advanced probabilistic data models and to interpret their results.

 ## Task